boazsegev/facil.io/README.md

 You can read more about [facil.io](http://facil.io) on the [facil.io](http://facil.io) website.

-## Using `fcail.io` in your project
+## Using `facil.io` in your project

 It's possible to either start a new project with `facil.io` or simply add it to an existing one.
 GNU make is the default build system and CMake is also supported.
+Notice that `facil.io` is requires some C11 support from the compiler.

 ### Starting a new project with `facil.io`